marknokes/easier-rss/README.md

 # Easier RSS

 Add RSS/Atom feeds to your website.
-Supports SQL server, wincache, or file caching

 ## To get started: